BIGJRA/BIGJRA.github.io/rejuv.md

 style="width:6.65552in;height:4.95313in" />

 Head out to Route 2.
 There are now **Ambipom** instead of Aipom here.
-Surf north of Kecleon’s shop at the top to grab *TM46 Thief.* Fitting.
+Surf north of Kecleon's shop at the top to grab *TM46 Thief.* Fitting.

-Talk to the lady with the Meganium, and since we have five badges, she’ll let us have **Chikorita** for the Spinda we got.
+Talk to the lady with the Meganium, and since we have five badges, she'll let us have **Chikorita** for the Spinda we got.

-At the top of the route, surf all the way up and we’ll reach a new area!
+At the top of the route, surf all the way up and we'll reach a new area!

-## River’s End First Visit
+## River's End First Visit

-River’s End
+River's End

 |                   |          |                 |          |
 |-------------------|----------|-----------------|----------|